For UK financial advisers only, not approved for use by retail customers. Click here for the customer website.

 This does not apply to annual gains arising on Onshore Bonds for companies using fair value accounting.
 However, the above rule does reflect the earlier gain by allowing subsequent relief when there is a disposal event.

 Where the 20% tax credit on a disposal event exceeds the company’s tax liability, the excess is not repayable or offsetable in any other accounting period.
+If the tax credit is lower than the corporation tax liability then further tax is payable.

 Both Onshore and Offshore Bonds have their own merits for micro entities.

 Onshore and Offshore Bond annual increases in value are taxable despite the underlying life fund with an Onshore Bond being subject to tax.
-The ‘tax credit’ with a UK bond doesn’t apply on those annual increases but only applies on a subsequent disposal event.
+The ‘tax credit’ with a UK bond doesn’t apply on those annual increases but does apply on a subsequent disposal event.
 Effectively therefore, double taxation occurs on those annual increases i.e. life fund tax and corporation tax paid by the company on that net return.
 The benefit of the ‘tax credit’ on disposal rectifies that, but the credit can only be offset against the company's overall tax liability for the accounting period in question.
 If the credit exceeds the tax liability, the excess is not repayable and neither can it be set off against any prior or future accounting periods.
 Therefore for a company encashing the bond in an accounting period in which there is no corporation tax liability, then the benefit of that tax credit would be lost.

 For directors of ‘fair value’ companies with fluctuating profits, concerned about potentially wasting a tax credit in the accounting period of disposal, then an Offshore Bond is the solution.
 The company pays tax annually on a gross return (i.e. gross roll-up within the fund) with no tax credit to consider.